• School Nomination

 3. Awards and other forms of recognition (20%)

-• A reflection on “Building a sustainable future”
+• A reflection on “Advocating for Change: Shaping a Sustainable Future”

 Nominees must submit an essay (English max.
 400 words; or Chinese max.
 600 characters) or a video presentation in English or Cantonese (3 minutes max.) describing their passion for sustainability and their achievements in this category.
 They should also reflect on how they have used their skills and accomplishments to contribute to wider society.
 This should mention:

-• Their personal journey as a sustainability advocate and how they became passionate about environmental stewardship
+• Your personal journey as a sustainability advocate and how you have taken proactive steps to lead others in environmental stewardship and personal growth over the past year

 • Goals related to sustainability for the past year and any setbacks or difficulties encountered along the way

-• Key lessons learned from their experiences and how they can be applied to enact wider social impact and create a better tomorrow for all
+• Key lessons learned from your experiences and how they can be applied to enact wider social impact and create a better tomorrow for all

 • Awards and other forms of recognition